taehyeongterrykim/keyfeature/README.md

 library(keyfeature)

-# Example 1: Automatically include all overlapping (numeric) features in the files (if files are not in the working directory, use full file paths)
+# Example 1: Automatically include all overlapping (numeric) features in the files
+# (If files are not in the working directory, use full file paths)
 keyfeature("target.xlsx", "reference.xlsx")

 # Example 2: Specify features explicitly